sarahawalker/SAWalker-Website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Sarah A Walker is a PhD candidate at the University of Sydney in the School of Psychology under the supervision of Associate Professors Carolyn MacCann, Damian Birney, and Senior Lecturer, Rebecca Pinkus.
 Sarah was awarded a Master of Philosophy (Science) in 2021, and completed a Bachelor of Science in 2019.

+Broadly, my research interests are focused within personality, and cognitive abilities.
+More specifically, research has focused on the dark triad of personality, response bias (socially desirable responding) in the context of self- and informant-reporting.
+My current research is focused on extrinsic emotion regulation and how people make others feel better and/or worse across different contexts and relationships, what motivates extrinsic emotion regulation, and the long term impact on relationship satisfaction and personal wellbeing.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/tbc.pdf" "newtab" >}}resumé{{< /staticref >}}.